pekzeki/SoundcloudNetwork/README.md

 ### Run

+Edit input/permalink_username.txt to indicate profiles you need to crawl.
 Change input/settings.ini file to make your own configuration for neo4j.
 Take an api-key from Soundcloud and set the cliend_id/client_secret parameters to get an access for the Soundcloud API.

 ```sh